phenidone/xover-psu/README.md

 * Rectifier filter caps: Panasonic EEEFK 3300u or similar 18mm square electrolytics
 * Other silicon and passives - buy it on eBay from China

-An 0805 passive sample book is very handy for filling out most of the circuit.
+An 0805 passive sample book is very handy for filling out most of the circuit; low-noise/precision values are not required.

 ### Output Voltage